cantaloupe-project/cantaloupe/README.md

 The release process consists of the following steps:

+1. Finalize the code to be released, addressing any relevant milestone issues, TODOs, etc.
-1. Run the Maven Verifier plugin (`mvn verify -DskipTests=true`)
+2. Run the Maven Verifier plugin (`mvn verify -DskipTests=true`)
-2. Run an OWASP dependency check (`mvn org.owasp:dependency-check-maven:check`)
+3. Run an OWASP dependency check (`mvn org.owasp:dependency-check-maven:check`)
-3. Finalize the code to be released, addressing any relevant milestone issues, TODOs, etc.
+4. Run Findbugs (`mvn clean compile findbugs:findbugs findbugs:gui`)
-4. Ensure that the tests are current, comprehensive, and passing
+5. Ensure that the tests are current, comprehensive, and passing
-5. Finalize the documentation, including the website, user manual, and change log
+6. Finalize the documentation, including the website, user manual, and change log
-6. Merge into `release/vX.X`
+7. Merge into `release/vX.X`
-7. Update the version in `pom.xml` and commit this change
+8. Update the version in `pom.xml` and commit this change
-8. Merge into `master`
+9. Merge into `master`
-9. Create the release `.zip` archive with `mvn clean package`
+10. Create the release `.zip` archive with `mvn clean package`
-10. Verify that the `.zip` archive is as expected
+11. Verify that the `.zip` archive is as expected
-11. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
+12. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
-12. Push the code: `git push origin master; git push origin release/x.x;
+13. Push the code: `git push origin master; git push origin release/x.x;
     git push --tags`
-13. Add the `.zip` archive and change log info to the release tag on GitHub
+14. Add the `.zip` archive and change log info to the release tag on GitHub
-14. Deploy the updated website using `build/deploy_website.rb`
+15. Deploy the updated website using `build/deploy_website.rb`
-15. Append `-SNAPSHOT` to the version in `pom.xml` and commit this change
+16. Append `-SNAPSHOT` to the version in `pom.xml` and commit this change

 ## License